An Ethicist on How to Make Impossible Decisions

 Caplan: I don't even think there's anything open to go antiquing.

 But, you know, you hear people say, I have to break the isolation.
 I'm going nuts here.
 Many people live in small spaces.
 I get all that.
 Go for a run.
 Stay away from other people.
 Take a walk.
 Somebody told me, look, in World War Two, there was a big fight, Battle of the Bulge at Bastogne, and the American troops are surrounded.
 There is little food.
 It was freezing winter.
 They had to wait 60 days for somebody to show up to relieve them.
-This ain't Bastogne, it's just that you have to watch a lot of reruns on TV and decide whether or not you're really going to take the dog for a 59th walk of a day.
+This ain't Bastogne; it's just that you have to watch a lot of reruns on TV and decide whether or not you're really going to take the dog for a 59th walk of a day.

 Wells: This is very doable.